-Moysés Louro de Azevedo Filho is the founder and general moderator of the Shalom Catholic Community, a consultant to the Pontifical Council for the Laity since 2007 and the Pontifical Council for the Promotion of New Evangelization since 2011.
+Moysés Louro de Azevedo Filho is the founder and general moderator of the Shalom Catholic Community, a consultant for the Pontifical Council for the Laity since 2007 and the Pontifical Council for Promoting the New Evangelization since 2011.

-Born on November 4, 1959, in Fortaleza, Brazil, he was educated in a Catholic environment and at an early age, he began to lead prayer groups for young people.
-In 1976, he had a strong experience with the love of God through contact with the Catholic Charismatic Renewal.
+Born on November 4, 1959, in Fortaleza, Brazil, he was educated in a Catholic environment and, at an early age, he began to lead prayer groups for young people.
+In 1976, he had a strong experience with the love of God through his involvement with the Catholic Charismatic Renewal.

-It is characteristic of his preaching to overflow with love inflamed by God and the untiring desire for the evangelization of men, especially of the youth.
-He lives in Aquiraz, at the Diaconia, where he exercises the general government of the Shalom Community, in service to the Church and to humanity.
+His preaching is characterized by an overflow of love, inflamed by God, and the restless desire for the evangelization of men, especially of the youth.
+He lives in Aquiraz, at the Diaconia, where he oversees the general government of the Shalom Catholic Community, in service to the Church and to humanity.